icinganalysis/icinganalysis.github.io/content/windshield ice protection.md

 >SUMMARY
-An equation is presented for calculating the heat flow required. froth the surface of an internally heated windshield in order to prevent the formation of ice accretions during flight in specified. icing conditions.
+An equation is presented for calculating the heat flow required. from the surface of an internally heated windshield in order to prevent the formation of ice accretions during flight in specified. icing conditions.
 To ascertain the validity of the equation, comparison is made between calculated values of the heat required